-Another boon to parents everywhere is the invention of flexible eyeglass frames that can withstand twisting and still not break.
-Other all-important features are anti-scratch coatings and anti-glare coatings.
+Parents with energetic children will appreciate flexible eyeglass frames that can withstand twisting and still not break, not to mention anti-scratch and anti-glare coatings.
 The latter helps reduce eyestrain and strain-induced headaches, especially when your child is under fluorescent lights at school, watches TV and uses mobile screens.

 When you buy glasses for kids online, it’s good to shop on a site that has a generous return policy since it may take some trial and error to get frames that fit right.

-Anti-scratch coatings are usually always worthwhile.
-“Today, most eyeglass lenses, including high-index lenses and lenses made of polycarbonate and Trivex, have a built-in scratch-resistant coating,” according to a 2017 article in the online publication AllAboutVision.com.
+Anti-scratch coatings are worthwhile.
+“Today, most eyeglass lenses, including high-index lenses and lenses made of polycarbonate and Trivex, have a built-in scratch-resistant coating,” according to a 2017 article in AllAboutVision.

 However, blog author Dr. Gary Heiting, an optometrist, says lenses with scratch-resistant coating on the front and back have a harder surface that resists scratches caused by being dropped or being cleaned with something rough like a paper towel.

-Anti-reflective coating can cut down on or even get rid of glare from light reflecting off your lenses.
+Anti-reflective coating cut down on glare from light reflecting off your lenses.
 This coating is especially useful for night driving, reading and using a computer.
 “AR coating is highly recommended for all eyeglass lenses, but particularly for polycarbonate and high-index lenses, which reflect more light than regular glass or plastic lenses if anti-reflective coating is not applied,” Heiting says.

-If you live in an area that gets very cold, an anti-fog coating could save your life, since fogged up glasses can hamper your ability to see once you come inside a warm place.
-There is a coating called Fog Free that gets rid of moisture condensation on lenses and prevents glasses from fogging up.
+If you live in an area that gets very cold, an anti-fog coating is helpful, since fogged up glasses hamper your ability to see once you come inside a warm place.
 “Fog Free can be applied to plastic, polycarbonate and other eyeglass lenses, including high-index lenses and Transitions photochromic lenses.
 The anti-fog coating is applied to the lenses before they are cut to fit into your frame at the optical lab.
 Ask your optical retailer about pricing and availability,” Heiting says.